patlaj/experimental/prycrane/accessibility/afeedback-03-02-en.md

 dateModified: 2022-11-15
 ---
 <h1 property="name" id="wb-cont" dir="ltr"><span class="stacked"><span>Accessibility feedback process</span>: <span>Employment and Social Development Canada (ESDC)</span></span></h1>
 <p>Your feedback will help ESDC identify and break down accessibility barriers.
 Provide feedback on ESDC’s Accessibility Plan 2023-2025, your experience of our institution’s accessibility, or any matter related to accessibility.
-Find out how ESDC will use your feedback to make our institution more accessible.</p>
+Find out how we'll use your feedback.</p>
 <p>Read our <a href="afeedback-03-05-en.html">Accessibility plan</a> to learn more about our efforts to improve accessibility and foster disability inclusion. </p>
 <h2>On this page</h2>
 <ul>